Jennifer Walker Elrod: Background

-Elrod began her professional career by serving a two-year clerkship for federal district judge Sim Lake of the United States District Court for the Southern District of Texas.
-After completing her clerkship, she became an associate at the national law firm Baker Botts in 1994.
+After law school, Elrod was a law clerk for Judge Sim Lake of the United States District Court for the Southern District of Texas from 1992 to 1994.
+She then entered private practice at the law firm Baker Botts.

 Judicial career

 State judicial service

 In 2002, Governor Rick Perry appointed Elrod to be a judge on the 190th District Court in Harris County.
 She was elected to the judgeship in the 2002 general election, and again in 2006 when she ran unopposed.
 As a state district court judge, she presided over jury and bench trials involving civil litigation.
 Elrod remained on the Harris County bench until her confirmation to the Fifth Circuit.

-In 2014, she upheld a Texan abortion law that required abortion doctors to get admitting privileges at a nearby hospital, thus forcing abortion facilities to comply with the expensive standards of hospital-style surgical centers.
-The law also banned abortions after 20 weeks of pregnancy and heavily restricted the use of abortion pills.

 Federal judicial service

-President George W. Bush nominated Elrod to a vacancy on the Fifth Circuit on March 29, 2007, to replace Judge Patrick Higginbotham, who assumed senior status on August 26, 2006.
+President George W. Bush nominated Elrod to a vacancy on the New Orleans-based Fifth Circuit, the primary court of appeal for all federal trial court cases in Texas, Mississippi and Louisiana, on March 29, 2007, She succeeded Judge Patrick Higginbotham, who assumed senior status on August 26, 2006.
 Elrod received a hearing before the Senate Judiciary Committee on July 19, 2007, and was voted out of committee on September 20, 2007.
 She was confirmed by the United States Senate by voice vote on October 4, 2007.
-Elrod was the fourth judge nominated to the Fifth Circuit by Bush and confirmed by the Senate.
 She received her commission on October 19, 2007.
 She maintains chambers in Houston, Texas.

+She has authored significant rulings against abortion rights, gun control and Obamacare.
+In 2022, Elrod ruled that the SEC's in-house adjudication of securities fraud charges was unconstitutional under the Seventh Amendment, Article I, and Article II of the Constitution.
+The Supreme Court affirmed her ruling on Seventh Amendment grounds in a 6–3 decision in 2024.

+On October 4, 2024, Elrod was named chief judge of the Fifth Circuit.